ROCm/hipfort/docs/tutorials/rocsparse-examples.rst

-`rocSPARSE <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/>`_ is the AMD implementation of sparse linear algebra for AMD GPUs. hipFORT exposes it through the ``hipfort_rocsparse`` module, which mirrors the rocSPARSE C API one to one. rocSPARSE reuses the rocBLAS handle type, so the examples that create a handle call ``rocsparse_create_handle`` from the same module.
+`rocSPARSE <https://rocm.docs.amd.com/projects/rocSPARSE/en/latest/>`_ is the AMD implementation of sparse linear algebra for AMD GPUs. hipFORT exposes it through the ``hipfort_rocsparse`` module, which mirrors the rocSPARSE C API one to one. rocSPARSE reuses the rocBLAS handle type, so the programs that create a handle call ``rocsparse_create_handle`` from the same module.

-Every program on this page is a complete, self-contained example that is built and run as part of the hipFORT test suite.
+Every program on this page is complete and self-contained, and is built and run as part of the hipFORT test suite.
 The Fortran 2008 sources live in ``test/f2008/rocsparse`` and the equivalent Fortran 2003 sources, which use ``type(c_ptr)`` device pointers and explicit byte counts instead of Fortran array pointers, live in ``test/f2003/rocsparse``.

+hipSPARSE offers the same functionality through an API that follows cuSPARSE;
+see the :doc:`hipSPARSE examples <hipsparse-examples>`.

-Where a routine has the four precisions, the example is provided for each: ``s`` (real single), ``d`` (real double), ``c`` (complex single), and ``z`` (complex double).
+Where a routine has the four precisions, a program is provided for each: ``s`` (real single), ``d`` (real double), ``c`` (complex single), and ``z`` (complex double).
 This page shows the double-precision program of each group; the other precisions differ only in the host data type and the ``rocsparse_`` prefix